New York Prostate Cancer Malpractice Attorneys

 - You did not receive adequate or acceptable cancer treatment

-If you believe you may be the victim of prostate cancer malpractice in New York or New Jersey, it’s important that you reach out to an experienced medical malpractice lawyer who can help you understand your next steps.
+If you believe you may be the victim of prostate cancer malpractice, it’s important that you reach out to an experienced medical malpractice lawyer who can help you understand your next steps.
 You should not have to simply suffer the consequences of a doctor’s negligence on your own, and at Simonson Goodman Platzer PC, we can help you fight for the justice you deserve.

 We encourage you to reach out to our legal team right away.
-In New York, you only have two years and six months to file a claim, while you only have two years to bring your claim in the state of New Jersey.
-In both cases, the clock starts ticking on the day on which you find out (or reasonably should have found out) that you were the victim of substandard medical care.
+In New York, you only have two years and six months to file a claim.
+The clock starts ticking on the day on which you find out (or reasonably should have found out) that you were the victim of substandard medical care.
 Typically, this is the same date that you are diagnosed with prostate cancer.

 Our firm has a long history of success in even the most complex of cases.
 In fact, we have been successful in 98% of the cases we have handled and, to date, our attorneys have secured more than $200 million for our clients.
 Our New York prostate cancer attorneys have extensive experience in this area of law and will work with you from start to finish throughout the entire legal process.